docker/docs/api/dtr_1_3_teams.md

 # Docker Trusted Registry 1.3 Teams

-DTR Teams, like on the Docker Hub, only exist within an Organization.
+As with Docker HUb, DTR teams of users can only exist within an Organization.

 ## List Teams in an Organization